openstack/bifrost/playbooks/roles/ironic-delete-dynamic/README.md

 ------------

-This role has no direct role dependencies although is expected to be executed as part of Bifrost's test sequence.
+This role has no direct role dependencies although is expected to be executed as part of bifrost's test sequence.

 Example Playbook
 ----------------